alkampfergit/personal-blog/codewrecks/content/post/old/2011/01/blend-visual-studio-and-compile-in-x86.md

 ---
 I have a WPF project where I need to compile in x86 because it uses the Gecko Browser that works only in x86 mode, and this causes an annoying problem with Blend.
 I usually keep VS and Blend togheter, in VS I change ViewModels and do everything not related to the UI, when I need to change the UI I simply switch to blend.

-The problem is, Blend looks only in the bin\Debug folder, so when I add a Command or property to the viewmodel I compile the project, switch to blendâ€¦ and Iâ€™m not able to see the new property or command.
+The problem is, Blend looks only in the bin\Debug folder, so when I add a Command or property to the viewmodel I compile the project, switch to blendâ€¦ and I'm not able to see the new property or command.
 As far as I know the only solution I found, is to change the output folder of the project.

 [![SNAGHTML640011](https://www.codewrecks.com/blog/wp-content/uploads/2011/01/SNAGHTML640011_thumb.png "SNAGHTML640011")](https://www.codewrecks.com/blog/wp-content/uploads/2011/01/SNAGHTML640011.png)